Eagle [Orbital ATK]

 EAGLE will host at least five STP-sponsored payloads.
 It can support payloads up to a weight of 1086 kg for a mission of at least one year.

-EAGLE is to be launched in 2018 as a secondary payload on the AFSPC 11 mission on an Atlas-5(551) rocket.
+EAGLE was launched in 2018 as a secondary payload on the AFSPC 11 mission on an Atlas-5(551)¹ rocket.
+Soon after reaching its orbit above the geostationary belt, it deployed three subsatellites (Mycroft and two unidentified, USA 286 and USA 287).

 |Type / Application:||Technology|